Quietism (Christian contemplation): The Quietist controversy of the 1670s and 1680s

 Quietism is particularly associated with the writings of Miguel de Molinos.
 He published the Spiritual Guide in 1675.
-Molinos' recommended absolute passivity and contemplation in total repose of the spirit.
+Molinos recommended absolute passivity and contemplation in total repose of the spirit.
 He was aware of the focus in the writings of Ignatius of Loyola on meditation, and the likelihood that Jesuit writers would react poorly to any perceived attack on Ignatius’s thought.
 He said the meditation was an important stage of the spiritual life, but that it was well-established that in order to pass to the state of contemplation one must leave behind meditative practices.

-The doctrines of quietism were finally condemned by Pope Innocent XI in the bull Coelestis Pastor of 1687.
+The doctrines of quietism were finally condemned by Pope Innocent XI in the papal bull of 1687 entitled Coelestis Pastor.
 However, theologian Bernard McGinn says that the particular errors condemned in the bull are not in the Spiritual Guide.
-Molino's work was marked by imprecision and ambiguities that left it subject to unintended interpretations.
+Molinos' work was marked by imprecision and ambiguities that left it subject to unintended interpretations.

 Quietism in France

-From Molinos' teaching developed a less radical form known as Semiquietism, whose principle advocates were Fénelon and Madame Guyon.
-Quietism spread among Roman Catholics through small groups into France.
-The most noted representative was Mme Guyon, especially with her work A Short and Easy Method of Prayer, who claimed not to have known the teaching of Molinos directly, but certainly did have contact with François Malaval, a proponent of Molinos.
+From Molinos' teaching developed a less radical form known as Semiquietism, whose principle advocates were François Fénelon and Madame Guyon.
+Quietism spread among Catholics through small groups into France.
+The most noted representative was Madame Guyon, especially with her work A Short and Easy Method of Prayer, who claimed not to have known the teaching of Molinos directly, but certainly did have contact with François Malaval, a proponent of Molinos.

 Madame Guyon won an influential convert at the court of Louis XIV in Madame de Maintenon, and influenced the circle of devout Catholics in the court for a time.
-She was also a spiritual counsellor to Archbishop Fénelon of Cambrai.
+She was also a spiritual counsellor to François Fénelon, Archbishop of Cambrai.
 A commission in France found most of Madame Guyon's works intolerable and the government confined her, first in a convent, then in the Bastille, leading eventually to her exile to Blois in 1703.

 In 1699, after Fénelon's spirited defense in a press war with Bossuet, Pope Innocent XII prohibited the circulation of Fénelon's Maxims of the Saints, to which Fénelon submitted at once.
 The Inquisition's proceedings against remaining quietists in Italy lasted until the eighteenth century.
 Jean Pierre de Caussade, the Jesuit and author of the spiritual treatise Abandonment to Divine Providence, was forced to withdraw for two years (1731–1733) from his position as spiritual director to a community of nuns after he was suspected of Quietism (a charge of which he was acquitted).